SSWConsulting/SSW.Rules.Content/rules/review-automated-tests/rule.md

 ::: greybox
 **Tip:** "All green" doesn't necessarily mean "all good"!

+False negatives are the silent killers, the tests that show a pass but let a change slip by undetected.
 :::

 In his blog post on [flaky testing](https://developsense.com/blog/2021/02/flaky-testing), Michael  Bolton makes an important point about your "green" tests: